colbsa/ResicaFalls.org/search.md

 title: Search
 layout: page
 permalink: /search
-excerpt: Find what you are looking for at Musser Scout Reservation.
+excerpt: Find what you are looking for at Resica Falls.
 We are bound to have it.
 dependencies:
 - src: https://cdnjs.cloudflare.com/ajax/libs/lunr.js/2.3.6/lunr.min.js
   integrity: sha256-M/Awbb/BYh+Rh0aGjpQid26p1b2OBsrk2k9yAvQxPV0=